Sokabo/WEDE5020-Part2/README.md

 - Background images and color schemes applied.
 - Testimonials and pricing tables added.
 - No CSS or JavaScript used, as per requirements.

 ---

+## Part 2 Progress

+- Made part 1 changes (added wireframe).
+- CSS File stlye.css was added.
+- All required HTML pages were edited and decorated nicely.
+- Responsive designs were added.
+- CSS styling was added.

+---